 9. Darling-Hammond, L., & Cook-Harvey, C. M. (2018).
 Educating the whole child: Improving school climate to support student success.
 Learning Policy Institute.
 Retrieved from: https://learningpolicyinstitute.org/product/educating-whole-child-report

 - How Children Are Faring

-Whether children miss school, along with their reasons for absence, vary by student and family characteristics.
-According to 2013-2015 estimates, 41% of California students in grades 7, 9, 11, and non-traditional programs with high levels of school connectedness did not miss any school in the previous month, compared with 27% of students with low levels of connectedness.
-Across groups with data in 2013-2015, common reasons for absence not related to physical illness were lack of sleep, needing to assist family or friends, boredom with school, and feelings of sadness, hopelessness, anxiety, stress, or anger.
+In general, whether children miss school, and their reasons for absence, vary by student and family characteristics.
+According to 2017-2019 estimates, 49% of California students in grades 7, 9, 11, and non-traditional programs with high levels of school connectedness did not miss any school in the previous month, compared with 33% of students with low levels of connectedness.
+Across groups with data in 2017-2019, reasons for absence not related to physical illness were commonly lack of sleep, needing to assist family or friends, and not feeling safe at school.